hacklabupf/hacklabupf.github.io/README.md

 The `src` folder is the source where you should edit the files. `gulp` minifies the files and places everything into the `dist` folder.
 I recommend to navigate the `dist` folder with the localserver and run `gulp -p` each time in order to deploy.

+When you are ready use `gulp deploy -p` for deploying to the `master` branch.

 ## License
 MIT.